Back to all posts

 • a stronger fit for home-first work weeks

 Narvarte works especially well if your calendar has daily video calls, early meetings, or long focus blocks.
-You can still reach Roma, Condesa, Centro Medico, Reforma, or other central areas when needed, but your default environment feels more local and less event-driven.
+You can still reach Roma, Condesa, Centro Medico, Reforma, or other central areas when needed, but the default environment feels more local and less event-driven.

 The tradeoff is social density.
-Narvarte has cafes, restaurants, markets, and excellent everyday food, but it is not trying to be Roma Norte or Condesa.
-If your ideal month includes working from a different high-design cafe every day, Narvarte may feel too practical.
-If your ideal month is reliable sleep, repeatable errands, and a home base that supports full workdays, it usually belongs near the top of the shortlist.
+Narvarte has cafes, restaurants, markets, and everyday food, but it is not trying to be Roma Norte or Condesa.
+If your ideal month is working from a different high-design cafe every day, Narvarte may feel too practical.
+If your ideal month is reliable sleep, repeatable errands, and a home base that supports full workdays, it belongs near the top of the shortlist.

 Roma Sur: Quiet Without Leaving the Roma Orbit

 Roma Sur is a good compromise for remote workers who like Roma but do not want the busiest Roma Norte rhythm outside their window.
-It is still central, walkable, and connected to the cafe and restaurant ecosystem, but the day-to-day feel is usually more residential.

 Choose Roma Sur if you want: